bjvanderweij/dflock/README.md

 d2@d1 2 ...
 ```

-#### A change request occurring after another change request cannot have a dependency that occurring before the dependency of the last change-request.
+#### Change request dependencies can not cross

-This is not possible:
+The following is not allowed:

 ```
 d0 0 ...
 d1@d0 1 ...
-d1 2 ...
+d2 2 ...
 ```

+because `d1` depends on `d0`, and all change requests after `d1` must also depend on `d0` or change requests that came after it.
-Note that a change-request with no specified dependency has an implicit dependency on the upstream.
+Note that a change request with no specified dependency has an implicit dependency on the upstream.

-It these situations it is always possible to use `dfl remix` to re-order the commits such that a valid plan can be constructed.
+In this particular situation we can use `dfl remix` to re-order the commits such that a valid plan can be constructed.

-For example, in the plan above, if commit 2 is truly independent from the others as implied by the plan, it can be swapped with commit 1 to construct the following valid plan:
+If we swap commit 2 with commit 1, we can construct the following valid plan:

 ```
 d0 0 ...